Tofunmilb1/Ass-2/README.md

 3. Your resume is now live at `https://your-username.github.io/website-example`!
 This URL is your new public resume, accessible from anywhere.

+This follows Etter’s advice to publish frequently and maintain version history.
 ---

 ## Additional Resources